Researcher Profile: Alexandra Lyon, Former CSFS Postdoctoral Fellow

 I love walking through the Farm at dusk, as the sun sets over the fields of brassicas.
 I love going to Farmade and running into many many familiar faces.
 I love hearing about all of the different research projects going on at the Farm.
 I love browsing the market and giving my mom a tour when she visits.
 I love walking into the Farm Centre and instantly feeling welcomed.
 I love digging my hands in the dirt of a soil pit for my soil science class.
 So I guess my favourite thing at the Farm is the diverse activities that you can do there and the community you find within in it once you start hanging around enough!UBC Farm Markets featured on Fairchild TV

-By justin lee on December 6, 2017
+By Justin Lee on December 6, 2017

 UBC Farm Markets featured on Fairchild TV